uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 *We gratefully acknowledge the Pittsburg Supercomputing Center for giving us permission to use their Spark configuration and launch scripts.*

 Before using multiple nodes, please make sure that your job can use a full standard node effectively.
 When you request N nodes in the standalone cluster mode, one node is set aside as the master node and the remaining N-1 nodes are worker nodes.
-Thus, running on 2 nodes will have the same walltime as running on 1 node.
+Thus, running on 2 nodes will have the same effect as running on 1 node.

 ```bash
 #!/bin/bash